miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-canvas-app.md

 #### Task 2: Create view

 In this task, create a view that will show the current user’s problem reports.
-Later this view will be used with the filter function in the canvas app.
+Later, this view will be used with the filter function in the canvas app.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page and make sure you are in the correct environment.